jaimetur/PhotoMigrator/help/03-automatic-migration.md

 Behavior on cloud targets:
 - PhotoMigrator prefers the clean keeper name without a numeric suffix and with spaces instead of underscores.
+- Even when the target does not already contain a similar album, new destination albums are created directly with that preferred clean keeper name (for example `Huelva_1` becomes `Huelva`, and `New_Album 1` becomes `New Album`).
 - If needed, it creates that preferred keeper and merges the assets from the redundant variants into it.
 - `Immich`, `Synology`, and `NextCloud` then remove the redundant albums after the consolidation is confirmed by the target.
 - `Google Photos` also consolidates into the preferred keeper, but the redundant albums remain because the public Library API does not support deleting albums.